 » Practising at home – including some handy guides

-» Smartphones – Mobel & Methodology
+» Smartphones and tablets – Mobel & Methodology

 There are a lot of pages, so if you can't find something use the search facility.

 If you like these resources then please share them with your ringing friends.

 If you have feedback or something you'd like to add, then please contact the ART Administrator.

 Finally a big thank you to everyone who has contributed to these pages, with articles, tips or case studies.
 Thank you!

 Every year the ART Awards recognise people and groups who are leading best practice and innovation in the teaching and development of ringing.
 They are open to everyone, not just ART Members or those using the ‘Learning the Ropes’ scheme.